cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - camera following detached wagons in hump yard operation by pressing Ctrl key while clicking with mouse on coupler in Train Operations Window to uncouple wagon
 - bug fix that didn't check for null label text, see http://www.elvastower.com/forums/index.php?/topic/32640-or-newyear-mg/page__view__findpost__p__273496
 - re-introduced bug fix for missing shapes http://www.elvastower.com/forums/index.php?/topic/32640-or-newyear-mg/page__view__findpost__p__272585
-- NEW: Cruise control: support for proportional set speed controller, independent from throttle controller
+- Cruise control: support for proportional set speed controller, independent from throttle controller
+- NEW: Cruise control: support for Combined control where the throttle section can be used also as max force selector
+- NEW: Cruise control: corrected some bugs
+- NEW: improve train driving window and web display, by mbm-OR
+- NEW: insert updated acronyms for compact train driving window for EN-DE-FR-IT, by mbm-OR
+- NEW: fix bug in stating whether tractive or braking force of ORTS_SIGNED_TRACTION_TOTAL_BRAKING

 The Monogame related code intentionally coincides only partly with the code of the OR official testing version.